jankmg/frequent_color_flask/README.md

 **Tech used:** Python, Flask, Pillow, and more.
 Checkout <a href="./requirements.txt">requirements.txt</a> for more information

-The most simple way to explain it is in 3 steps.
-User makes request, the app find the most common color, and returns the value.
-But the second step has multiple steps within itself.
-I'll try to explain each of them briefly and then provide detailed information (including code snippets).

-When the app receives a request from an user.
-It checks if the request contains the image.
-If it doesn't the app responds with an error.
-If it does exists, then the app get's the color for each pixel.
-Then the app sorts each color into different categories depending on their hue.
-The app then checks what category has the most elements, and grabs the most repeated value in that category.
-That is the most frequent color.
-Then it returns it in a response.
+Here's the main cycle:

+- Request is received
+    - Input validation.
+    - Retrive colors from each pixel.
+    - Convert colors into hsl.
+    - Organazie colors into categories based on hue.
+    - Find the category with most colors and the most common color within that category.
+    - Return the most frequent color as response.

-Now I will try to explain in detail how the app actually works, meaning how the code works.
-I will explain what each part of the code does in order to have the final result.
+Now I will try to explain in detail how the code actually works I will explain what each part of the code does in order to have the final result.
 The project is written using modular programming in order to implement separation of cencerns standards.
 Meaning that each function only does one specific task.
 It currently has an awful error handling, but keep in mind that the app is still in development, so I will change that in the near future.

-**Start**
+### Input validation
 When the user visits https://api.jankmg.com/get_dominant_color, the <code>get_dominant_color</code> function is executed.
 It catches different errors, such as an image not existing, etc. (You can check the full code here: <a href="./controllers/color/get_dominant_color.py">get_dominant_color.py</a>).
 If everything is okay and an image exists.
 It executes the <code>find_most_dominant_color()</code> function and passes the image url as an argument.
-Here's the entire function:
+I will break down the code, but for now; here's the entire function:

 ```python